 So, when these families come to your office seeking your help and representation to evaluate and perhaps bring legal action on their behalf recognize what an honor and privilege it is to represent these families and specifically, the most vulnerable individual in today’s society: The brain-damaged baby.

 I. Initial Case Evaluation

-There are many factors that go into determining whether there is merit to bringing a catastrophically neurologically impaired infant case.
+There are many factors that go into determining whether there is merit in bringing a catastrophically neurologically impaired infant case.
 As a practitioner, you must be thorough and obtain all of the necessary records to make a well-informed decision as to whether you will be successful in this extensive and expensive litigation.
 These records must be evaluated at the outset of the case otherwise you may find yourself years into the litigation facing defenses that cannot be overcome.
-Specifically, the prenatal records, intra-partum records, delivery records, fetal heart monitoring strips, umbilical blood cord gases, newborn record, diagnostic films (CT scans and MRI’s) from the subject delivery, as well as placental pathology must be obtained.
+Specifically, the prenatal records, intra-partum records, delivery records, fetal heart monitoring strips, umbilical blood cord gases, newborn records, diagnostic films (CT scans and MRI’s) from the subject delivery, as well as placental pathology must be obtained.
 Of considerable import, as well, are the prior gynecologic and obstetrical records detailing any high-risk components to the applicable pregnancy such as a history of premature births, preeclampsia, gestational diabetes, and genetic findings.
 The collection and evaluation of all of these records will provide the support needed to prove your case.
-Remember, once you obtain the departures needed you must be able to demonstrate that hypoxic ischemic encephalopathy (HIE) also called birth asphyxia derived from the substandard obstetrical care which resulted in the child’s cerebral palsy.
+Remember, once you obtain the departures needed you must be able to demonstrate that hypoxic-ischemic encephalopathy (HIE) also called birth asphyxia derived from the substandard obstetrical care which resulted in the child’s cerebral palsy.
 It is therefore also critical that the practitioner understand basic medical conditions defined in the footnote below in order to prosecute your case.1

 II EVALUATING PRENATAL ISSUES